ChrisK91/chrisk91.github.io/_posts/2016-10-05-Hands-on-Color-models-and-ImageJ.md

 ---
 layout: post
-title: Hands on&#58 Color models and ImageJ
+title: Hands on — Color models and ImageJ
 blurb: Often times you are interested in features of a certain color.
 We will look at how to extract the different aspects of color models in ImageJ and see how we can use the Color Threshold option to select features based on their visual appearance.
 keypoints: |
     - You will learn how the convert an image to RGB or HSV channels